David McKeague

-David William McKeague (born 1946) is a senior United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
+David William McKeague (born November 5, 1946) is a senior United States circuit judge of the United States Court of Appeals for the Sixth Circuit.

 Education and career

 McKeague received a Bachelor of Arts degree from the University of Michigan in 1968, and his Juris Doctor from the University of Michigan Law School in 1971.
 He served in private practice in Lansing, Michigan until 1992.
 He was also an adjunct professor at Michigan State University College of Law from 1998 to 2013.

 Federal judicial service

 District Court service

 McKeague was nominated by President George H. W. Bush on September 11, 1991, to a seat on the United States District Court for the Western District of Michigan vacated by Judge Douglas Woodruff Hillman.
 He was confirmed by the United States Senate on February 6, 1992, and received commission on February 10, 1992.
-His service terminated on June 13, 2005, due to elevation to the United States Court of Appeals for the Sixth Circuit.
+His service terminated on June 13, 2005, due to elevation to the court of appeals.